Astrothelium graphicum

 Astrothelium graphicum is a species of lichen in the family Trypetheliaceae.
-This lichen features an extended, reticulate that is lower than its slightly thallus.
+This lichen features an extended, reticulate that is lower than its slightly blistered thallus.

 Taxonomy

 The species was formally described as new to science in 2016 by the lichenologists André Aptroot and Suzana Maria de Azevedo Martins.
 The type collection was made in Santarém, Pará, Brazil, in September 2013.